Retreat of the month

 • Benefits: Builds physical strength, endurance, and mental discipline.

-Ideal For: Dedicated practitioners looking for a challenging and structured practise.
+Ideal For: Dedicated practitioners looking for a challenging and structured practice.

 Bikram Yoga